arighi/virtme-ng/README.md

 Implementation details
 ======================

-virtme-ng has a list of git repositories in ~/.config/virtme-ng/virtme-ng.conf, stored in a JSON format.
-It is possible to add custom git repositories by changing this file.

-When a remote build host is used (--build-host) the target branch is force pushed to the remote host inside the ~/.virtme folder.
+virtme-ng allows to automatically configure, build and run kernels using the main command-line interface called virtme-ng.

-Then a minimal custom .config is generated using (a custom version of) virtme-configkernel.
+Initially a minimal custom .config is generated using (a custom version of) virtme-configkernel.

 It is possible to specify a set of custom configs (.config chunk) in